fsmosca/pgnhelper/README.md

 # PgnHelper
-An application that can sort games in pgn file and add eco codes, opening and variation names.
+An application that can sort games in pgn file, add eco codes, opening and variation names and generate round-robin result table based from the given tournament pgn file.

 It can sort on event, site, date, round, white, black eco, ecot and plycount tags.